noders-team/avail-faucet/client/src/lib/assets/FAQ.md

 ## What if I run into any other issues, or have questions?

-You can [report an issue](https://github.com/availproject/polkadot-testnet-faucet/issues) in our repository or ask in our discord channel!
+You can [report an issue](https://github.com/availproject/polkadot-testnet-faucet/issues) in our repository or ask in our [discord](https://discord.gg/kbUNx6vB)!